Coralie Fargeat: Career

 Fargeat's first short film Le télégramme was released in 2003, a film about two women awaiting a postman's delivery during World War II.
 The film won 13 awards at several film festivals.

-In 2007, Fargeat co-created Les Fées cloches [fr] with Anne-Elisabeth Blateaur, a comedy mini-series which she also directed.
+In 2007, Fargeat co-created Les Fées cloches [fr] with Anne-Elisabeth Blateau, a comedy mini-series which she also directed.

 Fargeat released her short follow-up Reality+ in 2014.
 The sci-fi tale received a nomination for the Jury Award at the Tribeca Film Festival.

-Fargeat's debut feature film was Revenge, a feminist revenge thriller about a young woman assaulted and left for dead.
+Fargeat's debut feature film was Revenge (2017), a revenge thriller about a young woman who is raped and left for dead.
+Inspired by revenge movies like Kill Bill, Rambo, and Mad Max, Fargeat was interested in exploring a character who would seem "weak" to others or the audience, but during the film would undergo a transformation into a "kind of superhero" that would set out to get her revenge.
 The film had its world premiere at the 2017 Toronto International Film Festival in the festival's Midnight Madness section, and was selected to be screened at 23 additional film festivals.

+In 2022, Fargeat directed an episode of the Netflix series The Sandman.

+Fargeat's second feature film was The Substance (2024), a body horror film starring Demi Moore, Margaret Qualley, and Dennis Quaid.
+The film premiered in competition at the 2024 Cannes Film Festival to a strong critical reception.
+Fargeat went on to win the festival's Best Screenplay award for the film.

+In June 2025, Fargeat was invited to join the Academy of Motion Picture Arts and Sciences.

 Fargeat is a member and one of the founding signatories of Collectif 50/50, a group established with the purpose of working towards gender equality across the film industry.

-In February 2022, it was reported that Fargeat's next feature film will be The Substance, a feminist body horror film written by Fargeat and produced by Universal Pictures and Working Title Films.
-Production of the film, which stars Demi Moore, Margaret Qualley, and Ray Liotta, began in May 2022.

-Fargeat also directed an episode of the Netflix series The Sandman.